AB1 Non-Recursive Expressions

 - the i-th argument (input parameter) of a function is called

-i.
-For example, the second argument of f :: Int -> Int -> Int -> Int
+argi.
+For example, the second argument of f :: Int -> Int -> Int -> Int is called arg2

 - you can implement the functions within a part in arbitrary order (this allows you to use later functions when defining previous ones)